Basics of colors

-Just as we should not use too much pigments, there is also limitation for represent colors.
+Just as we should not use too much pigment, there is also limitation for representing colors.
 The maximum integer we can use to represent each amount of color is 255 and the minimum integer we can use to represent each amount of color is 0.
 This is defined in RGB mode.

 In all the following materials, “color” means “the color of the light”.

 - Which color does (0, 0, 0) represent?

 Black.
 All colors are of 0%.
 (There is no color here.
 The whole world is so dark.
 It is black!)